The prime minister is to pump 1bn into the fight against mental illness as part of the biggest shake-up for three decades

 The NHS will be thrust to the centre of the general election campaign today when Theresa May vows to tear up Britain’s “flawed” mental health system and put first aiders in every school to fight mental illness.
-In an attempt to show that the election will be about more than Brexit, the prime minister will vow to pump £1bn into mental health provision by 2020 to pay for 10,000 new staff and train an extra 1,500 mental health professionals every year.
+This will be the first step to making mental health something broadly discussed in schools.
+By doing this, both children with no mental health issues will be more aware and those who do will gain more assistance – such as raising awareness about coaching a child with autism.
+In an attempt to show that the election will be about more than Brexit, the prime minister will vow to pump 1bn into mental health provision by 2020 to pay for 10,000 new staff and train an extra 1,500 mental health professionals every year.

 The move comes as senior Conservatives are engaged in a fierce debate about their manifesto, with May’s closest aides arguing that she needs to secure a mandate on June 8 for sweeping social reforms.
 In the biggest shake-up in mental health law for three decades, the prime minister will vow to:

 • Scrap the 1983 Mental Health Act in order to treat more people in the community and end the discrimination that leads to a higher proportion of black people being detained in police cells